derektypist/personal-website/README.md

 As a user, when I hover over the navigation links (e.g. Computing), I expect to change background colour.

+### Information Architecture

+The personal website consists of Computing and Holidays.

+In the Computing Page has computing groups (e.g. British Computer Society), office skills and programming.

+The Holidays Page has an image or alternate text.
+Below that image or alternate text, there is a title (e.g. Paris) and description (e.g. Eiffel Tower in September 2015).

 ## Features

 Links to external web sites.
 When the link is clicked, the external website is on another tab.